People Who Changed the Course of STLCOP

 Working in conjunction with Wendy Duncan (dean of pharmacy from 2006 to 2013), Kilgore led the school through a wide range of changes and developments.
 Both deans worked to integrate student assessment and ability outcomes-based learning more closely into curricular development.

-Throughout her STLCOP career, Kilgore has overseen many aspects of student life, working with student affairs staff and student government.
+Throughout her career at the College, Kilgore has overseen many aspects of student life, working with student affairs staff and student government.
 Kilgore has also worked closely with students to give them a strong voice on academic and non-academic issues through the transition of student council to the current Student Body Union.

 In 2013, Kilgore also served as interim dean of pharmacy.
 In 2014, Kilgore helped lead the College through ACPE accreditation, the reorganization of a School of Pharmacy and School of Arts and Sciences within the College, course development for the seven-year program, and the selection of Bruce Canaday as the new dean of the School of Pharmacy.
 Today, Kilgore is dean of the School of Arts and Sciences.